Vancouver Canucks: Home arenas

 The Canucks play their home games at Rogers Arena in downtown Vancouver.
 The venue opened in 1995 as General Motors Place, and seats up to 18,890 for Canucks games.
-Rogers Arena was also the venue for ice hockey games during the 2010 Winter Olympics, where it was temporarily named Canada Hockey Place.
+Rogers Arena was also the main venue for ice hockey games during the 2010 Winter Olympics, where it was temporarily named Canada Hockey Place.
 The arena is owned and operated by Canucks Sports & Entertainment.
 Before moving to Rogers Arena, the Canucks played their home games at Pacific Coliseum in Hastings Park for 25 years.
 The arena holds 16,281 for ice hockey games, though capacity at its opening was 15,713.
 During the 2010 Winter Olympics, it was the venue for figure skating and short-track speed skating.
 The Pacific Coliseum was also the home of the Western Hockey League (WHL)'s Vancouver Giants from 2001 to 2016.